World Conference on Constitutional Justice

 About

-Since 1996, the Venice Commission of the Council of Europe (the Venice Commission) has cooperated with a number of regional or language-based groups of constitutional courts.
-These include the Conference of European Constitutional Courts, the Association of Francophone Constitutional Courts, the Southern African Chief Justices Forum, the Conference of Constitutional Control Organs of Countries of New Democracy, the Association of Asian Constitutional Courts and Equivalent Institutions, the Union of Arab Constitutional Courts and Councils, the Iberia-American Conference of Constitutional Justice, the Conference of Constitutional Courts of Countries of Portuguese Language and the Conference of Constitutional Jurisdictions of Africa.
+Since 1996, the Venice Commission of the Council of Europe (the Venice Commission) has cooperated with a number of regional or linguistic groups of constitutional courts.
+These include the Association of Asian Constitutional Courts and Equivalent Institutions, the Association of Francophone Constitutional Courts, the Commonwealth and Common Law Courts, the Conference of Constitutional Courts of Countries of Portuguese Language, the Conference of Constitutional Jurisdictions of Africa, the Conference of European Constitutional Courts, the Eurasian Association of Constitutional Review Bodies, the Ibero-American Conference of Constitutional Justice, the Southern and Eastern African Chief Justices’ Forum, and the Union of Arab Constitutional Courts and Councils.
 In pursuing the goal of uniting these groups and their members, the Venice Commission organized, together with the Constitutional Court of South Africa, the first Congress of the World Conference on Constitutional Justice (“the Conference”).

 Based on the declaration adopted in the 1st Congress in 2009 in Cape Town, South Africa, the draft Statute of the Conference was prepared at the first meeting of the Bureau, assisted by the Venice Commission, in April 2009 in Mexico.